-Members of the Girls Night Out Altoona, Inc. (GNOAI) committee delivered a donation of $14,000 to the Joyce Murtha Breast Care Center (JMBCC) in support of patient care services.
-Typically, each year the committee hosts an annual fundraising dinner that brings together breast cancer survivors, family, friends, and supporters.
-Unfortunately, due to COVID-19 …Read More
+On April 27, members of the Taunia Oechslin Girls Night Out (TOGNO) Foundation presented a donation of $143,330 to the Joyce Murtha Breast Care Center (JMBCC) in support of patient care services.
+Each year, the Foundation holds an annual fundraising event that brings together breast cancer survivors, family, friends, and supporters.
+The 14th annual event …Read More

 During April, Occupational Therapy Month recognizes all the benefits this specialized healthcare provides.